-Sanada Yukimura from Sengoku Basara, a naive teenager who knows no life other than the battlefield, and is not only oblivious to any romantic feelings girls may have toward him, but also gets extremely embarrassed whenever anyone mentions such things as love, sex or relationships (which Keiji teases him about relentlessly).
-It doesn't help that the only mentors he has are Takeda Shingen and Sasuke.
+Sanada Yukimura from Sengoku Basara, a naive teenager who knows no life other than the battlefield, is not only oblivious to any romantic feelings girls may have toward him, but gets extremely embarrassed when anyone mentions love, sex or relationships (something Keiji teases him about relentlessly).
+It doesn't help that the only mentors he has are Shingen and Sasuke.

-Yukimura: "I don't understand this.
+Yukimura: "I don't understand.
 Women are so complicated..."

 While it never comes up in-story, the SPARTAN II's of Halo also bare mention as they quite literally are this trope, due to their sex drive being completely suppressed by their augmentations (specifically, the catalytic thyroid implant).